Allow users to contact external Skype for Business users

 Enable business-to-business communications for your users

-You must have admin permissions in Office 365 to do this.
+You must have admin permissions in Office 365 in both organizations to do this.

 Sign in with your Office 365 admin account.